buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/PropertySets/Pset_MaintenanceTriggerCondition.md

+# Pset_MaintenanceTriggerCondition

 Trigger levels for an asset that has an inspection-based maintenance strategy
 <!-- end of short definition -->